 This course is taken by all students on Sociology single honours degree programme.
 It is also available as a free choice to other students taking Sociology pathways on joint degree programmes (including BASS).

-- Develop the critical skills needed to interpret and report simple analyses using survey data.
+- Develop the critical skills needed to interpret and report simple data analysis.

 Teaching and learning methods